ivanseibel/markdown-chat/back/markdownchat/README.md

 At another time I intend to replace Django with its REST version, since the project doesn't use the MVC model in production.

+You can learn more about Django at [https://www.djangoproject.com/](https://www.djangoproject.com/).

 ### 2.2.
 WebSocket (Channels)

 Channels...continues.